 Guild of Professional Farriers Registration

 The Guild of Professional Farriers is the third organization to offer a certification process for farriers.
 Less developed than the groups mentioned above, the Guild provides “registration” at three levels.

 This registration is offered to professional farriers with at least three years of experience.
 It requires a written test and shoeing exam, including presentation of a shoe display.

 Farriers must have at least four years of experience, currently be working full-time at the trade and have previously passed farrier registration.
 In addition to a written and forging exam, the applicant must perform live shoeing.

-Full Time Farrier:
+Full Time Farrier

 This registration does not require examination, but is only open to farriers who can verify that at least 70% of their annual income comes from the trade.